starkgate/MassEffectTextureMapper/README.md

 3. Click Go.
 The tool will match your hashes with the database, and create a batch file (.bat) in the directory you ran it from.
 It will be named ME1.bat, or ME2.bat, or ME3.bat, depending on which game you're porting to.

 4. Copy/paste the .bat file into the directory your textures are in.
-- Only BMP, PNG, DDS extensions are supported for the copying, though you can easily modify the batch file yourself to change the extension.
+Only BMP, PNG, DDS extensions are supported for the copying, though you can easily modify the batch file yourself to change the extension.
-- Make sure your textures are named eg "0x12345678.dds". "text\_0x1234678.dds" will not work.
-This limitation will be fixed soon.

 6. Run the .bat file.
 The ported textures will be located in a new folder named ME1, ME2 or ME3.